scottkuhl/devup2022/README.md

 ### Books & Video Series

-- **[Microsoft Blazor: Building Web Applications in .NET 6 and Beyond](https://learning.oreilly.com/library/view/microsoft-blazor-building/9781484278451/)**: Reading this book helps you learn to build user interfaces and present data to a user for display and modification, capturing the user’s changes via data binding.
+- **[Microsoft Blazor: Building Web Applications in .NET 6 and Beyond](https://learning.oreilly.com/library/view/microsoft-blazor-building/9781484278451/)**: Reading this book helps you learn to build user interfaces and present data to a user for display and modification, capturing the userâ€™s changes via data binding.
 The book shows how to access a rich library of .NET functionality such as a component model for building a composable user interface, including how to develop reusable components that can be used across many pages and websites.
 Also covered is data exchange with a server using REST, SignalR, and gRPC, giving you access to microservices and database services.

 - **[Blazor WebAssembly - A Practical Guide to Full Stack Development With .NET](https://code-maze.com/blazor-webassembly-course/)**: The lessons start with the basic concepts of building a simple but practical application with Blazor WebAssembly.
 We cover all the things we need in order to build a real-world application and we quickly transition to building full-fledged application parts, slowly introducing the concepts as we go.